2019-ncovgroup/data/index.md

 ## Acknowledgements

+Research was supported by the DOE Office of Science through the [National Virtual Biotechnology Laboratory](https://science.osti.gov/nvbl), a consortium of DOE national laboratories focused on response to COVID-19, with funding provided by the Coronavirus CARES Act.

 Data storage and computational support for this research project has been generously supported by the following resources.
 The data generated have been prepared as part of the nCov-Group Collaboration, a group of over 200 researchers working to use computational techniques to address various challenges associated with COVID-19.

 ### Petrel Data Service at the Argonne Leadership Computing Facility (ALCF)